Krystsia/gittest/README.md

 # gittest
-The repository for testing the branches
+The repository for testing the branches and another.